rishabhd123/Einsite-Data-Science-Hiring-Challenge/README.md

 Training data:

-It contains around 1.6M records, where each record has  -- features containing different information for a trip. training data comprises of information captures between January'15 to April'16 while test data contains trip information from May'16 to June'16
+It contains around 1.6M records, where each record has  17 features containing different information for a trip. training data comprises of information captures between January'15 to April'16 while test data contains trip information from May'16 to June'16

 Here are the brief description of given features

-TID - Unique ID
+  1.TID - Unique ID
-Vendor_ID - Technology service vendor associated with cab company New_User - If a new user is taking the ride toll_price - toll tax amount tip_amount - tip given to driver (if any) tax - applicable tax pickup_timestamp - time at which the ride started dropoff_timestamp - time at which ride ended passenger_count - number of passenger during the ride pickup_longitude - pickup location longitude data pickup_latitude - pickup location latitude data rate_category - category assigned to different rates at which a customer is charged store_and_fwd - if driver stored the data offline and later forwarded dropoff_longitude - drop off longitude data dropoff_latitude - drop off latitude data payment_type - payment mode used by the customer (CRD = Credit Card, CSH - Cash, DIS - dispute, NOC - No Charge, UNK - Unknown) surcharge - surchage applicable on the trip
+  2.Vendor_ID - Technology service vendor associated with cab company 3.New_User - If a new user is taking the ride 4.toll_price - toll tax amount
+  5.tip_amount - tip given to driver (if any)
+  6.tax - applicable tax
+  7.pickup_timestamp - time at which the ride started 8.dropoff_timestamp - time at which ride ended 9.passenger_count - number of passenger during the ride 10.pickup_longitude - pickup location longitude data 11.pickup_latitude - pickup location latitude data 12.rate_category - category assigned to different rates at which a customer is charged 13.store_and_fwd - if driver stored the data offline and later forwarded 14.dropoff_longitude - drop off longitude data 15.dropoff_latitude - drop off latitude data 16.payment_type - payment mode used by the customer (CRD = Credit Card, CSH - Cash, DIS - dispute, NOC - No Charge, UNK - Unknown)
+  17.surcharge - surchage applicable on the trip

   fare_amount - trip fare (to be predicted)

 Feature Engineering: